influxdata/telegraf/plugins/inputs/directory_monitor/README.md

   - fields:
     - files_processed - How many files have been processed (counter)
     - files_dropped - How many files have been dropped (counter)
+    - files_queue - How many files to be processed (gauge)

 ## Example Output